apify/apify-docs/content/docs/schedules.md

 - `@weekly` = `0 0 * * 0` - once a week, on Sunday at midnight.
 - `@daily` = `0 0 * * *` - run once a day, at midnight.
 - `@hourly` = `0 * * * *` - on the hour, every hour.

-You can find more information and examples of cron expressions on [crontab.guru](http://crontab.guru/).
-For additional and non-standard characters, see [this](https://en.wikipedia.org/wiki/Cron#CRON_expression) Wikipedia article.

 ## Sharing